 Patients don’t think about conditions for mental health issues; they think about their lives, their level of stress, and the circumstances of their existence.
 If you ask someone about what’s going on in their life, you can start there and then pose inquiries about their feelings and interactions with others after.

-Make sure you have resources available for patients who cannot afford mental health therapy, and always provide the number for the National Suicide Prevention Hotline.
+Ensure you have resources available for patients who cannot afford mental health therapy, and always provide the National Suicide Prevention Hotline number.
 It’s 1-800-273-8255, and they have text chat options as well.
 This is ideal preventative health information to provide on a sign in your exam rooms.

 Often, patients’ specialists schedule them for several months out.
 This means it’s easy for them to forget about the appointment or fail to reschedule.
 Asking about those specialist appointments also ensures you’re getting all of the information you need from those specialists.
-If there’s a gap in communication, a simple follow up question with your patient can help you find it.
+If there’s a communication gap, a simple follow-up question with your patient can help you find it.

 8. Enable Healthcare Access to Prevent Health Issues

 Healthcare advocates come in two varieties: personal and professional.
-A personal healthcare advocate is a friend or family member who accompanies the patient to doctor’s offices and on insurance phone calls, making sure the patient’s concerns are heard and their needs are met.
+A personal healthcare advocate is a friend or family member who accompanies the patient to doctor’s offices and on insurance phone calls, ensuring the patient’s concerns are heard and their needs are met.

 A professional healthcare advocate does much of the same, and they also help patients navigate their many healthcare options and decisions.
-Patients should select advocates who are trustworthy, good note takers, and able to understand the patient’s medical history.
+Patients should select trustworthy advocates, good note-takers, and able to understand the patient’s medical history.